 The game shall be played between 2 teams of not more than 5 players each, on a rectangular field and with a regulation ball.
-For details see Diagram of Field.
+For details see Dimensions of Fields.

-Team rosters consist of a maximum of 15 players (5 on the field with 10 substitutes).
-Teams may play with a minimum of 4 players.
-If fewer than 4 players are available, the game is forfeited by the side that is unable to field a team.
+Teams may play with less players on the field.
+If more than 1 player to the regular number is missing, the game is forfeited by the side that is unable to field a team.